 To import citations from any of these databases, choose one and you will launch a search on your name as author.
 A wizard will prompt you to select your citations and associate them with your ORCID profile.
 For both Web of Science and Scopus, you will ultimately be assigned a ResearcherID and Scopus AuthorID (if you do not already have one) and these identifiers will be associated with your ORCID.

 Note that while you are importing citations, you can choose to have databases automatically update your profile, adding citations whenever you publish.
-Find out more on the ORCID blog about automatic updates provided by Scopus, CrossRef, and Web of Science.

 If you have already created a Google Scholar profile, you can populate your ORCID profile using the citations listed there.
 Navigate to your Google Scholar profile and select the citations you'd like to add to ORCID.
 Click on "Export" and select "BibTeX."
 Copy your citations into a text editor and save the file as a .bib file with UTF-8 encoding.

 Next navigate to your ORCID profile.
 Under "Add Works," select "Import BibTeX."
 Select your .bib file and complete the import.